reselbob/dockerdemos/overunder/readme.md

 `A /hello.txt`

-The history is reporting that you've added a file to the container.
+The history is reporting that you've added (A) a file, `hello.txt` to the container at the root `/`.

 **Step 9:** Navigate into the container: